Muukid/muTrueType/README.md

 * `MUTT_INVALID_GLYF_COMPOSITE_FLAGS` - the flags in a component within the composite glyph were invalid (multiple mutually exclusive transform data flags were set).

+* `MUTT_INVALID_GLYF_SIMPLE_X_COORD_FUNITS` - an x-coordinate within the simple glyph was out of the font-unit range.

+* `MUTT_INVALID_GLYF_SIMPLE_Y_COORD_FUNITS` - a y-coordinate within the simple glyph was out of the font-unit range.

+* `MUTT_INVALID_GLYF_COMPOSITE_X_COORD_FUNITS` - an x-coordinate within the composite glyph was out of the font-unit range.
+This check is only performed when converting a composite glyph to an rglyph or calculating the x/y min/max range of a composite glyph.

+* `MUTT_INVALID_GLYF_COMPOSITE_Y_COORD_FUNITS` - a y-coordinate within the composite glyph was out of the font-unit range.
+This check is only performed when converting a composite glyph to an rglyph or calculating the x/y min/max range of a composite glyph.

 ### Cmap result values

 * `MUTT_INVALID_CMAP_LENGTH` - the length of the cmap table was invalid.